 Since they are very accessible and easy to implement, online marketplaces are often attractive for retailers to expand into new e-commerce markets.

-Similar to the UK or Germany, the French e-commerce marketplace landscape is characterized by a dominance of Amazon.
+Similar to the UK or Germany, the French e-commerce marketplace landscape is characterized by the dominance of Amazon.
 However, in France, the popularity of online marketplaces is not a recent phenomenon.
 The French e-commerce market is quite mature with both historical players that have transitioned to online activities, and new fast-growing companies.

 Notwithstanding, the French market is quite attractive, especially for online marketplaces.
 In 2020, there were 120 marketplaces in France.
 Just one year later, this number jumped to 240, and this excludes service marketplaces.